-Please visit www.toronto.ca/housing for information about how to avoid eviction, where to find services to help you remain in your housing, and policies and research on housing and homelessness.
-Community partners will find importnat information on this site too.
+For policies and research on housing and homelessness, visit www.toronto.ca/housing.
+Community partners will find important information on this site too.

 Call 311 if you need emergency shelter or information about other City services.